portellam/deploy-VFIO/README.md

 ## To-Do
 * Linux distro-agnostic setup
-* Multi-boot VFIO setup:    output to GRUB menu entries (currently only logfiles for manual setup)
+* Multi-boot VFIO setup:    output to GRUB menu entries automaticcaly (currently only outputs logfiles)
-* Static VFIO setup:        fix driver parsing **make an array that saves which IOMMU group is passedthru, and which isn't**
+* Static VFIO setup:        fix driver parsing => **make an array that saves which IOMMU group is passedthru, and which isn't**
 * post install setup

 ## Complete